 Q:How is advertising handled?

-We start the marketing process at the time we receive a 30-Day Notice from your resident or at the time we sign you up for management.
-Your property will appear on our vacancy list that is posted at all of our offices as well as on our website.
+We start the marketing process at the time we receive a 30-Day Notice from your resident or at the time we sign your property up for management.
+Your property will appear on our website and in multiple rental databases.
 We also put a sign on your property giving drive by rental prospects access to our 24 Hour Hotline Recording.
 Approximately 1 out of 4 prospects come to us from signage at the property.
-We will also advertise your property online through multiple rental databases.
 The cost for internet databases is much less than you would pay if you did it yourself as we pass much of the discounts we receive for annual contracts on to you.
 Most owners can budget to pay approximately $99.00 per month.

 Q:What should I do to my property to prepare it for a new resident?

 After price, the most important controllable factor in renting a property is condition.
 The walls should be freshly painted (or appear freshly painted), carpets clean with no tears or loose areas, clean appliances, clean kitchen and bathrooms, and clean or new blinds.
 Finally, the yard should be in good condition in both front and back.
 We are happy to inspect the property for you to help get the most out of your renovation dollars.
 Our company is full service and can provide all vendors needed to get your property “rent ready” quickly and for a great price.